 “The way a team plays as a whole determines its success.
 You may have the greatest bunch of individual stars in the world, but if they don’t play together, the club won’t be worth a dime.” – Babe Ruth

 Unless you are running a one-man show, effective teamwork in the workplace accomplishes much more than any one individual can.
 As workload increases, you must rely more on inter-team communication.

 But here is the catch.
-This kind of workplace diversity can also create barriers to effective teamwork in the workplace.
+This kind of workplace diversity can also create new problems that can impede progress.

-According to research published in Harvard Business Review, team members collaborate more easily if they perceive themselves alike.
-The greater the diversity of background and experience, the less likely the team members are to share knowledge or show other collaborative behaviors.
+Research published in the Harvard Business Review, says that effective teamwork in the workplace happens if people consider themselves to be similar.
+The greater the diversity of background and experience, the less likely team members will share knowledge or show collaborative behaviors.